 Parasite-fighting herbs: Parasites are a big drain on your immune system.
 Some also harbor Borrelia and other pathogens.
 Taking parasite-fighting herbs may help you take down the critters.
-And, Mimosa pudica seed helps carry parasitic debris out of your gut.

 As with other complex, chronic illnesses, addressing these fundamental aspects of healing are essential when taking on Lyme coinfections.